-Could cryptic text with knife emoji provide clue in Interpol president's disappearance?
+Missing Interpol chief resigns.
+Could knife emoji text received by his wife provide a clue in his disappearance?

 Related Content

-- Could cryptic text with knife emoji provide clue in Interpol president's disappearance?
+- Missing Interpol chief resigns.
+Could knife emoji text received by his wife provide a clue in his disappearance?

 - Police probe Interpol president disappearance